-The hyper-spectral camera, further described elsewhere23, measures radiance as a function of wavelength for each image pixel.
-It consists of an electro-optic mechanism built around a Pasecon integrating camera tube, a camera control unit (CCU), a carousel slide changing filter mechanism, a portable PC, a video monitor and a battery power supply.
-The Pasecon has good linearity throughout the visible spectrum and is able to integrate signal over a computer selected interval - thus permitting a reasonable signal-to-noise ratio even at the low light levels incurred by using narrow band filters.
-A light-tight, slide changing, filter mechanism allows the camera to sequentially acquire images through the set of 31 optical interference filters that span the range of 400 to 700 nm and with nominal 10 nm spacing.
-The entire system is controlled by the PC and mounted on a trolley along with power supply kit.
-A manual, fixed focal length lens (Fuji CF25B, f/1.4, 25 mm) with a field angle of 28.71h deg x 21.73v deg is employed.
-An MS-DOS C program sends a value for the integration time to the CCU which digitizes each image and transfers it to the PC frame card.
-The whole system acquires a sequence of 31 chromatically narrow-band filtered 8-bit, 256 x 256 pixel images in less than 5 minutes.
+The hyperspectral camera, further described elsewhere,23 measures radiance as a function of wavelength for each image pixel.
+It consists of an electro-optic mechanism built around a Pasecon integrating camera tube, a camera control unit, a carousel slide-changing filter mechanism, a portable PC, a video monitor, and a battery power supply.
+The Pasecon has good linearity throughout the visible spectrum and is able to integrate signal over a computerselected interval, thus permitting a reasonable signal-tonoise ratio even at the low light levels incurred by using narrow-band filters.
+A light-tight, slide-changing filter mechanism allows the camera to acquire images sequentially through the set of 31 optical interference filters that span the range 400-700 nm and with nominal 10-nm spacing.
+The entire system is controlled by the PC and mounted on a trolley along with a power supply kit.
+A manual, fixed-focal-length lens (Fuji CF25B, f/1.4, 25 mm) with a field angle of 28.71 h deg \times 21.73 v deg is employed.
+An MS-DOS C program sends a value for the integration time to the camera control unit, which digitizes each image and transfers it to the PC frame card.
+The whole system acquires a sequence of 31 chromatically narrow-band-filtered 8-bit, 256×256 pixel images in less than 5 min.

-Concerning the MTF of the system, there are two possible issues: (a) the possibility of aliasing of spatial frequencies above the Nyquist limit (9.0 cycles/degree) and (b) effects of wavelength (e.g. due to chromatic aberration of the camera lens).
-For (a) tests were performed on synthetic scenes that showed no intrusion of aliasing of higher SF's in the Fourier spectra of the images in the range used in this study; for (b) there was no effect of wavelength in the relevant range.
-There was a small reduction in modulation for high SF's below 450 nm but these wavelength do not provide a significant input to the L and M cone primaries.
+Concerning the modulation transfer function of the system, there are two possible issues: (a) the possibility of aliasing of spatial frequencies above the Nyquist limit (9.0 cycles/deg) and (b) effects of wavelength (e.g., those due to chromatic aberration of the camera lens).
+For (a), tests were performed on synthetic scenes that showed no intrusion of aliasing of higher SF's in the Fourier spectra of the images in the range used in this study; for (b), there was no effect of wavelength in the relevant range.
+There was a small reduction in modulation for high SF's below 450 nm, but these wavelengths do not provide a significant input to the L- and M-cone primaries.

 Individual interference filters differ in their degree of flatness and thus may systematically displace their images slightly on the camera target.
 These shifts (no more than 2 pixels) once calibrated are routinely corrected on the frame card.
 Each image corresponds only to the central part of the visual field supplied by the lens.
-The field angle is equal to 14.35 x 14.35 deg and each pixel subtends an angle of approximately 0.056 x 0.056 deg (3.36 arcmin) - which is not quite the same order of the size as a foveal cone (around 0.5 arcmin).
-Once recorded, the image-set is archived on a UNIX workstation where measured radiance is computed for each interference filter using a different conversion function.
-Each function depends the pixel gray-level, pixel position, filter transmission, the lens f-stop and the tube integration time.
-It had been pre-calibrated in the dark room.
-The calibration process involved a Kodak standard gray card, a TopCon SR1 spectrometer, and a target collage of colored papers under illumination by a steady current light source.
-The relative error of the camera compared to the SR1 was less than 5% in the range 400-570 nm, and 10% in the range 580-700 nm.
-The worst case (20% relative error) was found in the extreme red23 (580-700 nm).
+The field angle is equal to $14.35 \text{ deg} \times 14.35 \text{ deg}$, and each pixel subtends an angle of approximately $0.056 \text{ deg} \times 0.56$ deg (3.36 arc min)-which is not quite the same order of the size as a foveal cone (~ 0.5 arc min).
+Once recorded, the image set is archived on a UNIX workstation, where measured radiance is computed for each interference filter with use of a different conversion function.
+Each function depends on the pixel gray level, pixel position, filter transmission, lens f-stop, and tube integration time.
+The calibration function was determined in the dark room.
+The calibration process involved a Kodak standard gray card, a TopCon SR1 spectrometer, and a target collage of colored papers under illumination by a steadycurrent light source.
+The relative error of the camera compared with the SR1 was less than 5% in the range 400-570 nm and 10% in the range 580-700 nm.
+The worst case (20% relative error) was found for one red test patch in the extreme red^{23} (650-700 nm).